-And if you know me personally, it might not be what you think.
-You may (or may not) know that I lost my mother last Christmas.
-It was pretty awful, but this is not what changed everything.
+And if you know me personally, one might not be what you think.
+You may (or may not) know that I lost my mother Christmas 2018.
+It seems like it was just last year.
+My dad has been alone in his house, no plans to leave, and a tornado just hit his neighbourhood this week.
+My husband and I just returned from there.
+It was pretty awful, but this is also NOT one of the things that changed everything.

-You may have heard me say that I got the call about losing her as I was finishing the written part (one year's worth of lessons) of the Sunday School curriculum which has encapsulated her entire career as a teacher.
-But this commitment is not what changed me either.
+You may have heard me say that I got the call that I was about to lose my Mom and I needed to "COME NOW" as I was finishing the written part (one year's worth of lessons) of the Sunday School curriculum which has encapsulated her entire career as a teacher.
+It was an awful, beautiful, bittersweet, amazing moment.
+But this commitment is NOT one of the things that changed everything either.

 After her passing, I didn't work on said lessons for a good long while.
 But then I realised that if I were at least working on the midweek activities, it would still feel like working with her and I would have her "with me" in a way.

-Guess what? *sigh* It did NOT draw me closer to my mother as expected.
-In so many ways I did feel like I had a better insight to her heart, but that in itself is the key as to why, in some aspect, it did NOT make me feel like she was with me.
+Guess what? *sigh* Organizing and writing the curriculum did NOT draw me closer to my mother as expected.
+In so many ways I did feel like I had the better insight to her heart, but that in itself is the key as to why, in some aspect, it did NOT make me feel like she was WITH me.

 Yes, you've got it.
-Every hour I worked on this massive thing, I saw the key.
-I saw that the beeline to her heart was, and always had been, Jesus.
+Every hour I worked on this massive curriculum, I saw the key.
+I saw the Son of God everywhere.
+And I noticed that the beeline to mom's heart was, and always had been, Jesus.
 Every lesson from Genesis to Revelations, every activity, and every moment that flashed back to the Old Testament references was all about one thing ... the Saviour.

 And THAT changed everything for me.